gurs1kh/flapper-news/README.md

 I didn't like the way that the author set up the folder structure, so I fixed it up.

-to run: `npm install && node start`
+to run: `npm install && node server`

 You can then view it at localhost:3000